benwaldman33/LeadMgmt_Cursor/HELP_FAQ.md

 4. Start the discovery process
 5. Review and approve discovered leads

+**Note**: If you see "Fallback Analysis" instead of AI-generated insights, check the configuration error notifications for guidance on fixing the issue.

 ---

 ## Troubleshooting

+### AI Discovery Issues

+#### Q: I'm seeing "Fallback Analysis" instead of AI-generated insights
+**A:** This issue has been resolved in the latest update.
+The problem was caused by:
+- Invalid Claude model name (`claude-3-sonnet-20240229`) causing 404 errors
+- Claude API key configuration issues
+- Silent fallbacks to generic data instead of error notifications

+**Solution:** The system now:
+- Uses the current Claude model `claude-sonnet-4-20250514`
+- Provides clear error messages for configuration issues
+- Shows actionable guidance to fix problems
+- Uses intelligent fallbacks with error context

+#### Q: How do I know if my Claude API key is working?
+**A:** The system now provides clear notifications when there are configuration issues:
+1. Check for warning alerts in the AI Discovery page
+2. Look for configuration error notifications
+3. The system will show specific error types and suggested actions
+4. Contact your system administrator if you see API key errors

+#### Q: What should I do if AI Discovery fails?
+**A:** The enhanced error handling system will:
+1. **Analyze the Error**: Determine if it's a model, API key, or rate limit issue
+2. **Show Clear Messages**: Explain exactly what went wrong
+3. **Provide Solutions**: Give specific steps to fix the problem
+4. **Use Fallbacks**: Maintain functionality while issues are resolved

 ### Authentication & API Access Issues